0. Introduction

 Numerical results

 When you checkout the notebook for this lecture, this is what you’ll see as you run the training loop: Loss curves The first plot shows the value of the cross-entropy loss as we train the model.
-This and the “training accuracy” (shown in the second plot) are both metrics that measure how well our model performs on the training data.
-They are are diagnostic plots – they say at least the optimization part of the code is working.
+This and the “training accuracy” (shown in the second plot) are diagnostics: they show whether the optimization loop is reducing the objective on the training set.

 The what, how, and why of PyTorch